Neighborhood Tree Nursery

 We write grants each year to help us purchase the saplings.
 Neighbors and Program participants help with planting them in the Nursery, watering and weeding them, and planting them for those of us who need help.
 This way, a few hours of labor can turn into a tree in your yard that would cost hundreds of dollars to purchase.
 And in the meantime, you can cultivate relationships to human and non-human living beings, and contribute to all of our health.

-Our 2024 Fall Win-Win Workday/Tree Pickup Date is November 9th, 4 - 6pm.
-Please see the event listing for details and registration.
+Our 2025 Spring Win-Win Workday/Tree Pickup Date is Saturday, April 19th, 3 - 6pm.
+See Event listing for details and registration.

 Please note that you will dig out your own tree and plant it at home yourself.
 We provide the trees, and support you with our knowledge of how to care for trees for best success.
 We do have volunteers who have offered to help neighbors with disabilities plant their trees, and we are happy to connect you with them.